 “Wake up, the chimps are here!
 Come quick!”
 Yells Julia.

-Baby D points at the sweet bananas.
-He’s eaten four by the time we arrive at Primate Lodge.
-I’m covered in banana, there’s no chance of keeping clean around dogs and babies.
-Malcolm arrives shortly with five visitors, here to do a bird census and to advise Julia on how to maximise the biodiversity and attract more birdlife.
+Baby Dillon points at the sweet bananas.
+He’s eaten four by the time we arrive at Primate Lodge on the edge of Kibale Forest.
+I’m covered in banana (there’s no chance of keeping clean around dogs and babies).
+Malcolm arrives shortly with five visitors, here to do a bird census and to advise Julia on how to maximise the biodiversity to attract more birdlife from the forest.

-Before he arrives, we walk down to the boundary with the Forest a few hundred metres away and check the ‘slashing’ (cutting back of the Bush).
+Before he arrives, we walk down to the forest boundary a few hundred metres away and check the ‘slashing’ (cutting back of the Bush).
 Four men have been working all morning to clear an access path for the nets.